mainmatter/mainmatter.com/src/posts/2013-08-08-better-authentication-in-emberjs.md

 ---
-title: '(better) Authentication in ember.js'
+title: "(better) Authentication in ember.js"
 authorHandle: marcoow
-bio: 'Founding Director of simplabs, author of Ember Simple Auth'
+bio: "Founding Director of simplabs, author of Ember Simple Auth"
 description:
-  'Marco Otte-Witte introduces an update to the mechanism for implementing a session, authentication and authorization in Ember.js applications.'
+  "Marco Otte-Witte introduces an update to the mechanism for implementing a session, authentication and authorization in Ember.js applications."
 tags: ember
 tagline: |
   <p><strong>Update:</strong><em>I released an Ember.js plugin that makes it very easy to implement an authentication system as described in this post: <a href="/blog/2013/06/15/authentication-in-emberjs">Ember.SimpleAuth</a>.</em></p> <p>When we started our first <a href="http://emberjs.com">ember.js</a> project in June 2013, one of the first things we implemented was authentication.
 Now, almost 2 months later, <strong>it has become clear that our initial approach was not really the best and had some shortcomings.
 So I implemented a better authentication</strong> (mostly based on the embercasts on authentication).</p>